HL7/smart-app-launch/spec/index.md

 In an <span class="label label-primary">EHR launch</span>, an opaque handle to the EHR context is passed along to the app as part of the launch URL.
-The app later will include this context handle as a scope parameter when it requests authorization to access resources.
+The app later will include this context handle as a request parameter when it requests authorization to access resources.
 Note that the complete URLs of all apps approved for use by users of this EHR will have been registered with the EHR authorization server.